 Although you are not creating a public-facing subscribe form for the new list, you need to generate the code for a form so you can grab the form action URL and input field names.

-With your new list open, click Grow your audience in the right sidebar then, on the following page, select Copy/paste a form to your site.
+With your new list open, click Sign up forms in the right sidebar then, on the following page, select Copy/paste a form to your site.